bluebanquise/bluebanquise/collections/high_availability/roles/pcs/README.md

     avoids: ha1                                                        # Avoid resource to be running on own host
 ```

-If `high_availability_stonith` is not defined in the inventory, then this role will disable STONITH (stonith-enabled: false).
-This will allow the HA cluster to operate without STONITH (not recommended for production).
-Adding the `high_availability_stonith` variable will enable STONITH again.
+If `pcs_stonith` is not defined in the inventory, then this role will disable
+STONITH (stonith-enabled: false).
+This will allow the HA cluster to operate
+without STONITH (not recommended for production).
+Adding the `pcs_stonith` variable will enable STONITH again.

 ## 3. Deploy HA